 As BMW has released the mid-life facelift (or the ‘LCI’ in BMW lingo) of the M5 in 2020, we assume that the Germans would have started developing the next-generation M5 super-saloon a while ago.

-According to a report filed by CarMagazine.co.uk, the next M5 expected to arrive in 2024, one year after the new generation 5 Series (BMW G60), is the first M car to be electrified either as a PHEV or fully-electric.
-The plug-in hybrid EV is expected to get a V8 petrol engine and electric motor combination powertrain that is expected to produce 750 hp and 1,000 Nm of torque.
-The same powertrain will be powering the upcoming BMW X8 M.
+According to a report filed by CarMagazine.co.uk, the future BMW M5, which is expected to arrive one year after the new generation 5 Series (BMW G60) in 2024, is more likely to be a plug-in hybrid EV than a 100% EV.
+The plug-in hybrid EV is expected to get a V8 petrol engine and two electric motors that produce 750 hp and 1,000 Nm of torque.
+The same powertrain will serve the upcoming BMW X8 M (project Rockstar).

 |Max Torque||1,000 Nm|

 Featured image: BMW